Courageous-Crimini/catwalk/README.md

     git checkout -b <your-branch-name> //Adds a new branch to your local repo

-Make sure to replace `<your-branch-name>` with your actual branch name.
-E.g. `git check -u origin sick-feature`
+Make sure to replace `<your-branch-name>` with your actual branch name e.g. `git checkout -u origin sick-feature`.

 ## Updating the repository:
 When you are finished working on your feature and are ready to push, run the following: